p-j-ward/boolearn-hs/README.md

 $|w\cdot x| \ge \delta$

 The positive number $\delta$ is the *margin parameter*.
+Large $\delta$ is more restrictive, and forces the network to stay clear of "gray areas" in its decision making.
+Large margins are useful in another respect, as expressed by the following theorem:
+>If a BTF $f(x):\{-1,1\}^m\to \{-1,1\}$ has a representation with margin $\delta=\sqrt{m/n}$ for some $n>0$, then $f$ has a representation where the support $s$ of its weights $w$ is at most the largest odd integer not exceeding $n$.

-Large $\delta$ is more restrictive, and when sufficiently large, boolnets can represent arbitrary Boolean circuits comprised of binary AND/OR gates as well as NOT.
+and when sufficiently large, boolnets can represent arbitrary Boolean circuits comprised of binary AND/OR gates as well as NOT.
 Because weights of negative sign flip the truth value of the corresponding input, they are the NOT gates in the circuit.

 To better understand the Boolean circuit correspondence and its generalization, consider a boolnet that has been trained so the margin constraint, with some $\delta$, is satisfied at all the BTFs and over all the training data.
 By adjusting the weights at each BTF we can then increase $\delta$, individually for each BTF, without changing the Boolean function it implements.
 When $\delta$ is maximized, the weight vector has the form $(\sqrt{m/n})\mathbf{w}$, where $\mathbf{w}$ has a support $s$ of coprime integers and squared norm $\mathbf{w}\cdot \mathbf{w}=n$, and there are $s$ linearly independent Boolean $x$ that satsify $|\mathbf{w}\cdot x|=1$.
 This $s=3$ example,